pgbackrest/pgbackrest/INSTALL.md

 ## structure

-BackRest stores files in a way that is easy for users to work with directly.
+PgBackRest stores files in a way that is easy for users to work with directly.
 Each backup directory has two files and two subdirectories:

 1. `backup.manifest` file